caugustine2022/Resume/README.md

 ##### *Average Hrs/Wk: 32-60*

+Fortified cloud security by implementing robust encryption and data protection controls, collaborating closely with DevOps teams to seamlessly integrate security measures into CI/CD pipelines.
+Maintained and updated cloud security architecture frameworks to ensure ongoing regulatory compliance.
+Implemented comprehensive monitoring solutions, including Nagios, and Prometheus with Grafana, for real-time incident detection and response.
+Collaborated on secure configuration and access control mechanisms for cloud infrastructure and partnered with incident response teams to address and mitigate security breaches.
+* Developed automated CI/CD pipelines with Jenkins and GitLab, reducing deployment times and minimizing issues.
-*	Managed high-availability CentOS and Ubuntu server infrastructure, and provided tier 2 support for Linux systems issues, ensuring rapid problem resolution, achieving 99.9% uptime.
+* Enhanced server stability and performance, achieving near-perfect uptime.
-*	Created Bash and Python scripts for automation; deployed and managed LAMP (Linux/Apache/MySQL/PHP) Stacks through Ansible playbook, slashing manual workload by 60%.
-*	Implemented encryption mechanisms and data protection controls for sensitive information stored in the cloud, collaborating with DevOps teams to integrate security controls into the CI/CD pipeline.
-*	Developed and maintained cloud security architecture frameworks, ensuring compliance with regulatory requirements, and implemented log management monitoring solutions (Nagios and Prometheus/Grafana) for real-time detection of security incidents in the cloud environment.
-*	Implemented secure configurations and access controls for cloud infrastructure components and collaborated with incident response teams to investigate and resolve security breaches in cloud environments.
+* Reduced manual server management by implementing Ansible playbooks for LAMP Stacks.

 ### test IO | San Francisco, CA.